ashleycaselli/shacl-x-docs/docs/index.md

 SHACL-X reintroduces support for the SHACL JavaScript Extensions by replacing the Nashorn engine with GraalVM and the Polyglot APIs.
 The codebase of SHACL-X corresponds to TopBraid SHACL API version [1.3.2](https://github.com/TopQuadrant/shacl/releases/tag/shacl-1.3.2).

 ## X &rarr; supported languages
 The `X` in SHACL-X can also be read as a placeholder for the languages supported by the tool.
-Currently, `JavaScript` and `Python` are the only supported ones.
-Everytime `X` is used, it can be replaced by any of the supported languages.
+Currently, `JavaScript` and `Python` are the supported ones.
+In this documentation, anytime you encounter an `X` occurrence you can replace it by any of the supported languages.
 In case some functionalities are only available for a specific language, it will be explictly stated (i.e. SHACL-JS, SHACL-Py).

 ## License

-## Credits
+The software is released under the Apache 2.0 License.